 Appeal following burglary

-Police are appealing for witnesses or information following a burglary in Needham Market.
+Police are appealing for witnesses or information following a burglary in Stowmarket.

-At some point between 6.15pm and 6.45pm yesterday, Monday 6 January, unknown person/s entered a property in Hargrave Avenue and a number of items were stolen from within including a quantity of cash, two watches, a pearl necklace and a ring.
+At approximately 10.40pm on Saturday 4 January, unknown person/s forced entry into a property in Holst Mead and a number of items were stolen from within including a watch, jewellery, an amount of cash and alcohol, among other items.

-Officers would be keen to speak to a person who was seen near the property at around the time of the incident as they may be able to help with the investigation.

-The person is described as male, of medium build, average height and had a beard and moustache.
-He was wearing a hoodie and a beanie hat.

-Anyone with any information about this incident or who saw anything suspicious should contact Suffolk police, quoting reference number: 37/1178/20.
+Anyone with any information about this incident or who saw anything suspicious should contact Suffolk police, quoting crime reference number: 37/771/20.

 Report this article as inappropriate